Deep Brain Reorienting (DBR) Trauma Therapist in Tucson

 You have the right to receive a “Good Faith Estimate” explaining how much your therapeutic services will cost.
 Under the recently enacted No Surprises Act, health care providers need to give patients who don’t have insurance or who are not using insurance an estimate of the bill for medical items and services.
 You have the right to receive a Good Faith Estimate for the total expected cost of any non-emergency items or services.
 You are entitled to a Good Faith Estimate in writing at least 1 business day before your medical service or item.
 You can also ask your health care provider, and any other provider you choose, for a Good Faith Estimate before you schedule an item or service.
 If you receive a bill that is at least $400 more than your Good Faith Estimate, you can dispute the bill.
 Make sure to save a copy or picture of your Good Faith Estimate.
 For questions or more information about your right to a Good Faith Estimate, visit www.cms.gov/nosurprises or call 1-800-985-3059.

 I am a Tucson trauma therapist.
-I am accepting waitlist clients.
-If you are 30+ and would like to begin trauma therapy, reach out and I’ll add you to my waitlist.
-I anticipate being able to add several new clients early in 2025.
+If you are 30+ and would like to begin trauma therapy, reach out or book online.